LAMcGuinness/Milestone1-Bluebells/README.md

 1. Used as a sources when creating the gallery: https://www.freecodecamp.org/news/how-to-create-an-image-gallery-with-css-grid-e0f0fd666a5c/

 ### Acknowledgements
-* I would like to thank my mentor
+* I would like to thank my mentor Nishant Kumar for his continuous helpful feedback.
+* Code Institue Slack Community